-All reported or suspected cases of malpractice/maladministration will be examined promptly by BHSQ, whether reported to BHSQ or identified by BHSQ, to establish if malpractice/maladministration has occurred and BHSQ will take all reasonable steps to prevent any adverse effect from occurring.
+Reported or suspected cases of malpractice/maladministration will be examined promptly by BHSQ, whether reported to BHSQ or identified by BHSQ, to establish if malpractice/maladministration has occurred and BHSQ will take all reasonable steps to prevent any adverse effect.

-BHSQ will notify regulators of suspected as well as actual, maladministration/malpractice at the earliest opportunity, where there is an adverse effect.
+BHSQ will notify regulators as required and at the earliest opportunity, where there is an adverse effect.

 BHSQ will be responsible for ensuring the investigation is carried out in a prompt and effective manner and in accordance with the procedures in this document.
 At all times BHSQ will ensure that any personnel assigned to the investigation have the appropriate level of training and competence, and that they have no personal interest in the outcome.

-In all cases of suspected or actual malpractice/maladministration, BHSQ will notify the Head of Centre involved in the allegation that BHSQ will be investigating the matter.
-In the case of learner malpractice/maladministration, BHSQ may ask the centre to investigate the issue in liaison with BHSQ's own personnel.
-BHSQ may withhold details of the person making the allegation to other parties if to do so would breach a duty of confidentiality or any other legal duty.
+BHSQ will notify the head of the BHSQ Approved Centre, involved in the allegation, that it will be investigating the matter.
+BHSQ may ask the centre to investigate the issue in liaison with BHSQ's own personnel.
+BHSQ may withhold details of the person making the allegation to other parties if this would breach confidentiality or any other legal duty.